dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 The search client **must** replace every instance of a template parameter with a value before the search request is performed.

-*If a search engine wishes to indicate that a template parameter is optional and can be replaced with the empty string, then the "?" notation described in the section on [[#Optional template parameters|optional template parameters]] should be used.*
+*If a search engine wishes to indicate that a template parameter is optional and can be replaced with the empty string, then the `"?"` notation described in the section on [optional template parameters](#optional-template-parameters) should be used.*

 ### Parameter names